typicel/typicel-me-1/content/projects.md

 ## _CU Buffs Fueling Station Web Portal (WIP)_
 Web portal for CU Boulder athletic trainers and coaches to view data collected from CU Buffs Fueling Station iOS App (Devloped by Jake Derouin)
-Created using HTML/CSS, Node.js, and PostgreSQL
+Created using HTML/CSS, Node.js, and PostgreSQL.
+Currently a work in progress.